Alenlen1/CookingINA/readme.md

 - **Regular users** submit recipes, which start in `pending` status and are hidden from the public until reviewed.
 - **Admins** can approve (publish), reject, or unpublish recipes from the admin dashboard.
 - **Admins** can also add notes when rejecting a recipe.
-- Recipe owners can re-submit a recipe for review after editing it.
+- Recipe owners can resubmit a recipe for review after editing it.

 ---